-One of the Best Books about Nootropics – Translated into English!
+One of the Best Books about Nootropics – Read for Free!

-Following the initiative of translating this book into English, last year we launched the crowd-funding campaign via GoFundMe because we wanted to make it available to read for all the nootropic enthusiasts like ourselves.
-In April 2022 the crowd-funding was completed 🥳 With your help we have raised 1,761$ out of 2,500$ and the rest was added by CosmicNootropic.
+Following the initiative of translating this book into English we launched the crowd-funding campaign via GoFundMe to make it available to read for all the nootropic enthusiasts like ourselves.
+Generous donations from nootropic enthusiasts around the globe brought the fundraiser to a successful conclusion.
+Be the first to delve into the world of nootropics and find answers to most intriguing questions about brain health 👇🏼

-Edward Arushanian is the Doctor of Medicine, professor, and the current Head of the Pharmacology faculty of the Stavropol State Medical University (Russia) and an acting member of the New York Academy of Sciences (since 1995).
-Dr. Arushanian was granted the Honored Scientist of Russia in 1995 as well as a number of other academic Soviet and Russian awards.
+Edward Arushanian is the Doctor of Medicine, Professor, and the current Head of the Pharmacology faculty of the Stavropol State Medical University (Russia) and an acting member of the New York Academy of Sciences (since 1995).
+Dr Arushanian was granted the Honored Scientist of Russia in 1995 as well as a number of other academic awards.
 His professional interest lies in neuropharmacology and neurophysiology.
-Dr. Arushanian is the author of 855 scientific papers including 27 monographs and about 150 foreign articles, some of them can be found in PubMed.
-He was the mentor of 9 doctoral theses.
+Dr Arushanian is the author of 855 scientific papers including 27 monographs and about 150 foreign articles, some of them can be found in PubMed.
+He was also the mentor of 9 doctoral theses.

-Dr. Edward Arushanian was born in 1934 in Vladivostok (Russia) and started his scientific path at the age of 19 at the Pavlov university in Saint-Petersburg.
-In his younger years, Edward Arushanian worked under the mentorship of Dr. Vladimir Zakusov, one of the most prominent medical academicians of the USSR who was the Head of the Zakusov Institute of Pharmacology where Semax, Selank, Noopept, and many other medications were discovered.
+Dr Edward Arushanian was born in 1934 in Vladivostok (Russia) and started his scientific path at the age of 19 at the university in Saint-Petersburg.
+In his younger years, Edward Arushanian worked under the mentorship of Dr Vladimir Zakusov, one of the most prominent medical academicians of the USSR who was the Head of the Zakusov Institute of Pharmacology where Semax, Selank, Noopept, and many other medications were discovered.

-After graduating with honors from the Pavlov university Edward Arushanian started his scientific career in a position of medical assistant at the Chita State Academy of Medicine (Chita, Russia) where he rose to the Head of the faculty of Pharmacology.
-In 1964 Dr. Arushanian organized a micro-neurophysiological laboratory which was the first in Siberia at that time.
-Over 13 years of work in Chita Dr. Arushanian developed a strong scientific and professoriate team, his faculty carried out research devoted to the study of physiological and pharmacological features of the basal ganglia of telencephalon with the assistance of colleagues from cross-disciplinary faculties: psychiatrist, neuropathologist, etc.
+After graduating with honors Edward Arushanian started his scientific career in a position of medical assistant at the Chita State Academy of Medicine (Chita, Russia) where he rose to the Head of the faculty of Pharmacology.
+In 1964 Dr Arushanian organized a micro-neurophysiological laboratory which was the first in Siberia at that time.
+Over 13 years of work in Chita Dr Arushanian developed a strong scientific and professoriate team, his faculty carried out research devoted to the study of physiological and pharmacological features of the basal ganglia of telencephalon with the assistance of colleagues from cross-disciplinary faculties: psychiatrist, neuropathologist, etc.

 For the first time, the hypothesis of the chronopharmacological effect of antidepressants was substantiated in experimental conditions.
 A new point of view on the origin of the anti-anxiety action of anxiolytic drugs was suggested.
 Chronobiological characteristics of the action of psychomotor stimulants like caffeine and amphetamines were presented.